n1kdo/KPA500-remote/README.md

 Pretty simple.
 As usual, the simplicity of the hardware is made up for by the complexity of the software.

-This has a Web Client, accessible from most browsers, and it also provides a servers compatible with the KPA-500 Remote and KAT-500 Remote software from Elecraft.

 ## Web Client

-The KPA500-remote IOT thing provides a web client for the amplifier.
+The KPA500-remote provides a web client for the amplifier and the auto-tuner.

 The web client is modeled on the Elecraft KPA500-Remote windows client, more or less.
 The fundamental difference is that the web client will